-Deferred payment of property taxes, interest charges temporarily suspended
+Deferred payment of property taxes, interest charges temporarily suspended, including on transfer duties

 The second instalment of Mount Royal property taxes, originally due on May 26, is postponed to June 25, 2020.
 Cheques post-dated to May 26 will not be cashed until this new deadline.

 Until the same date, the interest rate calculated daily by the Town on all debts due for the current year and unpaid to date will be 0%.

 The due date for the payment of transfer duties that were charged is not deferred, since it is decreed by the Act respecting duties on transfers of immovables.
 However, from March 23 to June 25, 2020, the Town is charging no interest or penalties on unpaid transfer duties.

 Issuing of permits and Planning Advisory Committee (PAC)

 As of Monday, May 11, the service counter of our Urban Planning and Inspection division will once again welcome the public, by appointment only.